hrvanovicm/magacin/README.md

 # Self-Hosted Warehouse App with Desktop Support

+"The code is functional, but it needs optimization for better performance and efficiency."

 This is a self-hosted warehouse management application built with **Spring** and **JavaFX** for desktop support.

 ### Why Spring?